 The eXtended InterNET Daemon (xinetd) is an open source super daemon that replaced the original inetd daemon.
-The xinetddaemon listens for well known services and dispatches the appropriate daemon to properly respond to service requests.
+The xinetd daemon listens for well known services and dispatches the appropriate daemon to properly respond to service requests.

-If there are no xinetdservices required, it is recommended that the daemon be disabled.
+If there are no xinetd services required, it is recommended that the daemon be disabled.

-Run the following commands to verify no start conditions listed for xinetd:
+Run the following command to verify xinetd is not enabled: